-A strenuous licensing process is required to be qualified as a Certified Methane Testing Agency.
+To qualify it requires a strenuous licensing process as a Certified Methane Testing Agency.
 This is to ensure accuracy and objectivity in the Soil vapor test results.
 It is common for unlicensed methane testing companies to offer services that provide methane test reports, which LADBS will not accept.
-That’s why if a methane test is required for your project, you must ensure the methane soil gas report is prepared by a consultant or a company listed on the LADBS Methane Testing Agency.
+That’s why for methane tests requirements, you must ensure the preparation of methane soil gas report is by a consultant or a company listed on the LADBS Methane Testing Agency.

-Additionally, the methane testing process needs to be conducted and overlooked by a licensed professional engineer.
+Additionally, the methane testing process will conduct and overlook by a licensed professional engineer.
 The standard LADBS Methane testing process will initiate by drilling at least two boreholes 20 feet below the lowest level of the foundation of a structure.

-Methane probes are placed at 5-, 10- and 20-foot depths, and methane concentrations are measured for two consecutive days.
+Methane probes are at 5-, 10- and 20-foot depths, and methane concentrations are measurable for two consecutive days.
 The quality and depth of boreholes may change depending on the scope of work and the property size.
-LADBS also requires direct push drilling to be implemented by the ASTM standards.
+LADBS also requires direct push drilling implementation by the ASTM standards.

 This process requires a specialty drill rig and the high-level skills of the drillers.

 If the engineering company is inexperienced, it will implement rotary drilling techniques to reduce the methane test cost and maximize its profit margins.
-But these drilling methods are not recommended by the ASTM because the resulting soil disruption can affect the accuracy of the results of the methane test, making the results invalid or unreliable.
+But these drilling methods are not permissible by the ASTM because the resulting soil disruption affects the accuracy of the results of the methane test, making the results invalid or unreliable.

-The gas analyzer used in the methane testing process, consisting of either infrared or catalytic sensors, must also be approved by the LADBS.
-Each sensor type provides information that allows the consultant to specify which will be used for specific subsurface conditions.
-The model, make, and year must also be included in the report submitted to the LADBS.
-The LADBS also requires calibration of this methane testing equipment to lower the chance of error.
+The gas analyzer in the methane testing process, consisting of either infrared or catalytic sensors, must also meet the LADBS requirements.
+Each sensor type provides information that allows the consultant to specify which will be for specific subsurface conditions.
+The model, make, and year must include in the report submitted to the LADBS.
+The LADBS also requires calibration of this methane testing equipment to lower chances of error.
 The frequency of calibration depends on the manufacturer of the equipment.

-Historical methods for drilling will significantly reduce costs, but these drilling methods are no longer approved and are unauthorized by the LADBS.
+Historical methods for drilling will significantly reduce costs.
+These drilling methods are no longer acceptable by the LADBS.
 It’s crucial to ask methane testing consultants what drilling method they will use.
 Often, consultants will reduce costs and provide lowball bids to win projects.